larryhernandez/Color_Map_Of_High_School_Graduation_Rates_By_US_State/README.md

 This is a visualization project.
 Public high school graduation rates, aggregated by state and select student groups, for the class of 2015 are color-mapped onto an OpenStreetMap representation of the United States.

 # Final Output
-The final product is an html document that includes descriptions of the project, methods, sources of data, and a brief summary of the results.
+The final product is an html document that includes descriptions of the project, methods, sources of data, a color map, and a brief comment on the results.
 The html document is located in this [repository](https://github.com/larryhernandez/Color_Map_Of_High_School_Graduation_Rates_By_US_State) under the name [map_high_school_graduation_rates_50_united_states.html](https://github.com/larryhernandez/Color_Map_Of_High_School_Graduation_Rates_By_US_State/blob/master/map_high_school_graduation_rates_50_united_states.html), however it will not display under the current restriction set by Github.
 Therefore, a static version of the content is provided below.
 Note that the color-maps and bar chart displayed below are non-interactive versions of their counterparts that are contained in the html version.

 ________________________________________________________________________________________________________
 # Static Version of the Final Output Is Presented Below